 The Ravens took an early 7-0 lead when the Steelers forgot to cover Torrey Smith.
 At that time, things were not looking good.
 The Steelers couldn’t do anything on offense and the defense wasn’t looking great.
 Luckily, that touchdown turned out to be one of the few defensive miscues of the game.

 The offense will get a ton of credit for this game (deservedly so, because scoring 43 points is impressive no matter how you slice it), but make no mistake, the defense kept them in the game.
 The two turnovers the defense forced in the 2nd quarter are what turned this game around.
-The turnovers created short fields and set up two touchdown drives, and then the offense then got into groove that continued until Ben’s sixth and final touchdown pass to Matt Spaeth with 2:00 remaining in the game.
+The turnovers created short fields and set up two touchdown drives, and the offense then got into groove that continued until Ben’s sixth and final touchdown pass to Matt Spaeth with 2:00 remaining in the game.

 Quick thoughts about how awesome the Steelers are: